BROADSoftware/hdfsmirror/README.md

 * `force:` Boolean.
 Default: No. Allow overwrite of target file if they differ from source.

+* `forceExt:` Boolean.
+Default: No. If Yes, provided owner/group/mode value will be applied on existing files and directories on target.
+If no, only the newley created file and directories will be adjusted.

 * `backup:` Boolean.
 Default: No. In case of overwrite, perform a backup of original file.

 * `owner:` If set, all files on target will belong to this user.